 in the workplace, accidents can still happen.
 It takes only one splash from a

-corrosive or caustic chemical and lack of an adequate emergency response system
+corrosive or caustic chemical combined with the lack of an adequate emergency response system

 to cause permanent blindness.
 Chemicals represent about 7%-10% of eye injuries and about 15%-20% of chemicals to the face involve at least one eye.

 The selection of the appropriate emergency eyewash and/or shower equipment is complicated because it must consider design and engineering issues and compliance with regulatory requirements and compliance standards.
 One thing is clear, however, the cost of adhering to OSHA's emergency eyewash

 regulations is far less than the potential cost of losing an employee and